zms-publishing/ZMS/Products/zms/zpt/ZMSLLMConnector/readme.md

 # ZMSLLMConnector

 `ZMSLLMConnector` is a Zope object that bridges ZMS content management with Large Language Model (LLM) provider backends.
-It is added as a child object to the ZMS root and exposes a tabbed ZMI management interface for configuration and live testing.
+It can be added as _ZMS component_ like the workflow- or repository-manager; like these ZMSLLMConnector is instanciated as a child object to the ZMS root.
+A new item "AI-Lab" will appear in the tab-navigation and offers a UI for configuration, communication and live testing.

 ## Architecture